How Heroku Works

 Heroku treats these add-ons as attached resources: provisioning an add-on is a matter of choosing one from the add-on marketplace, and attaching it to your application.

-For example, here is how to add the Heroku Data for Redis backing store add-on to an application:
+For example, here is how to add the Heroku Key-Value Store backing store add-on to an application:

 $ heroku addons:create heroku-redis:mini

 Dynos do not share file state, and so add-ons that provide some kind of storage are typically used as a means of communication between dynos in an application.
-For example, Redis or Postgres could be used as the backing mechanism in a queue; then dynos of the web process type can push job requests onto the queue, and dynos of the queue process type can pull jobs requests from the queue.
+For example, you can use Key-Value Store or Postgres as the backing mechanism in a queue; then dynos of the web process type can push job requests onto the queue, and dynos of the queue process type can pull jobs requests from the queue.

 The add-on service provider is responsible for the service - and the interface to your application is often provided through a config var.
 In this example, a REDIS_URL